Chrysler Town & Country (minivan): First generation (1990)

 The Chrysler Town & Country minivan was introduced as a minivan in the spring of 1989 as an early 1990 model.
 Initially slated for a 1989 model-year release, the nameplate had been placed on hiatus for the first time since 1945 as Chrysler discontinued station wagon production after the 1988 model year.
 Having sold the line as one of its flagship vehicles (similar to the New Yorker and Imperial until the end of the 1970s), Chrysler sought to continue the name for a minivan (as the vehicles replaced full-size station wagons across multiple premium brands).
 Though its 1980s namesake was a station wagon counterpart of the Chrysler LeBaron sedan, a Town & Country minivan was benchmarked as the equivalent of the largest Chrysler sedans, including the 1989-1990 New Yorker Landau and Fifth Avenue.

 The 1990 Chrysler Town & Country used the Chrysler S platform, sharing its bodyshell with the Dodge Grand Caravan and Plymouth Grand Voyager.
 Alongside its role of securing higher-profit sales, another objective behind the development of the model line (introduced roughly 18 months before the release of its successor) was to repurpose pre-manufactured long-wheelbase bodies already slated to be sold by Dodge and Plymouth.
 To minimize potential tooling costs for developing a distinct model, the Town & Country was distinguished from its counterparts with relatively few changes.

 Initially offered solely in white, black was added as an optional color in June 1989; all versions were produced with a tan interior.
 Retaining its traditional exterior (simulated) wood trim (from LE-trim Voyagers/Caravans), the model line was styled with a largely monochrome exterior (with body-color bumpers and side mirrors).
 While the grille was explicitly designed for the Town & Country (adopting the Chrysler lettering from the export Voyager), the 15-inch wheels were shared with the Voyager LX (painted white), with the lower body cladding shared with the Caravan ES (slightly extended to compensate for the longer wheelbase).
 Shared with the New Yorker and Fifth Avenue, the Town & Country received a crystal Chrysler Pentastar hood ornament.

 The interior was trimmed with leather seats, door panels (adopting a more contemporary design than Chrysler sedans), along with upgraded wood trim.
 In contrast to LE-trim Dodge and Plymouth minivans, the Town & Country was equipped with effectively every feature, including power windows and locks, seven-passenger seating, roof luggage rack, and front and rear air conditioning; the Infinity sound system was shared with the Imperial.

-In total, Chrysler produced 1,789 examples in 1989 and 3,615 during 1990.
+In total, Chrysler produced 1,789 examples in 1989 and 3,615 in 1990.

 Engines

-When launched, the Town & Country was originally fitted with the Mitsubishi-produced 6G72 3.0 L V6, producing 142 hp; these vehicles were certified as 1989 vehicles by the EPA.
+When launched, the Town & Country was originally fitted with the Mitsubishi-produced 6G72 3.0 L V6, producing 142 hp; these vehicles were certified as 1989 vehicles by the Environmental Protection Agency.
 For 1990 production, the Chrysler-produced 3.3 L V6 replaced it, increasing output by 8 hp; this engine was shared with the Dodge Dynasty, Chrysler New Yorker, and Chrysler Imperial.

 Both engines were paired solely with a 4-speed "Ultradrive" automatic transmission.